HODRoddy/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: We are the house of dyonysus roddy.
     subtitle: >-
-      We help you through the muddy waters and snake pit that is grassroots music.
+      We help guide DIY bands through the snake pit to find and grow your fan base,
     styles:
       self:
         height: auto